b-k/Noras_book_group/README.md

 ## V Action

+#### 32 The process character of action

+Because action is social, and we can't control others, all action has unpredictable consequences.
+"Nowehere, in other words, ... does man appear to be less free than in those capacities whose very essence is freedom." [p 234]

 #### 33 Irreversibility and the power to forgive

+A follow-up to 32, that things set in a bad course can more or less be forgiven and forgotten.

 "men are unable to forgive what they cannot punish and that they are unable to punish what has turned out to be unforgivable" [p 241], which Arendt uses to define "radical evil".